zeromq/czmq/README.md

     void
         zctx_set_linger (zctx_t *self, int linger);

-    //  Create socket within this context, for libzapi use only void *
+    //  Create socket within this context, for czmq use only void *
         zctx__socket_new (zctx_t *self, int type);

-    //  Destroy socket within this context, for libzapi use only void
+    //  Destroy socket within this context, for czmq use only void
         zctx__socket_destroy (zctx_t *self, void *socket);